ErfanBrv/Weighted-Band-Power/README.md

 WBP enhances the quality of bandpower computation for defects with relative thickness more than 90 percent through giving more weight to those scan points placed fruther away than pizoelecteric.

+The data used in the code can not be shared.